Skip to content

-In 2023 we are coming out with several larger enhancements throughout Security Center where risk management will play a much larger role when managing and prioritizing vulnerabilities.
+In 2023, we are introducing several larger enhancements across Security Center, where risk management will play a more significant role in managing and prioritizing vulnerabilities.

-As a part of this, we will change how Severity levels are set on vulnerabilities based on the specific ranges of the CVSS score from the CVE connected to the vulnerability on Network and Device assets.
+As part of this, we will change how severity levels are set for vulnerabilities based on the specific ranges of the CVSS score for CVEs associated with Network and Device assets.

-Currently, the Severity levels are defined as the following:
+Currently, the severity levels are defined as follows:

 • Info: 0